 A couple of years back Susan Parker and I started corresponding over the web.
 I always admired her 50,000 cranes for peace project because it had results that people could see and feel.
 I had the pleasure of visiting a Sadako Peace Park located on the grounds of the "La Casa Maria" in Santa Barbara, California.
 Hanging from the trees and bushes were little paper cranes that had been left by people who had visited the park.
 In the center was a huge eucalyptus tree.
 It made such an impression on me that I decided that some day I would make a paper crane project of my own.

 They say if you fold 1000 cranes you will be granted your wish.
 Lets fold a couple of million cranes and wish for world peace.
 I want you to start hanging origami cranes around in the public.
 Lets make it so people will see them in shopping malls and in parks, hang a crane in your office.
 Lets make it so everyone gets a chance to be reminded about peace.
 Inform your friends about it so when people see a crane, someone will be able to explain it to them that it is a movement for peace and get them started folding and displaying their own.
 It will be interesting to see how long it will be before I start seeing cranes that other people have folded.
 Hanging from street signs as I am driving around.
 Just put them in visible locations.
 Like the fence in front of the White House ;)

-Thank-you for helping, Peace and
+Thank-you for helping, Peace and love,